alexreyes/Celo-Deploying-With-Truffle/README.md

 ![truffle init](https://i.imgur.com/JF6zdoT.png)

-# A simple smart contract
+# Contract setup

 This tutorial is primarily concerned with deploying an existing smart contract to Celo.
 For that reason, we won't be going over Solidity here.

-For reference, your project structure should now look like this:
+After you've initialized truffle and NPM into your project, your project structure should now look like this:

 ![project structure](https://i.imgur.com/JpTqWLJ.png)